runpod/docs/docs/tetra/quickstart.md

 :::note

-If you have a later version of Python installed, you can use [penv](https://github.com/pyenv/pyenv) to switch to an earlier one.
+If you have a later version of Python installed (> 3.12), you can use [pyenv](https://github.com/pyenv/pyenv) to switch to an earlier one.

 :::

 ## Step 1: Install Tetra

-First, let's install Tetra and set up your virtual environment:
+First, let's clone the Tetra repo and set up your virtual environment:

 1. Run this command to clone the Tetra repository:
     ```bash
-    git clone git clone https://github.com/runpod/tetra-rp.git && cd tetra-rp
+    git clone https://github.com/runpod/tetra-rp.git && cd tetra-rp
     ```

-2. Install dependencies with poetry:
+2. Install dependencies with Poetry:
     ```bash
     poetry install
     ```